linagora/tmail-flutter/README.md

 We plan on writing a user documentation, helping you navigating around the application, and detailing the few configurations you have to perform.

-If what you are looking for is not in the *user guide* then ask us directly in the [issues](https://github.com/linagora/tmail-flutter/issues), we would first be glad to help.
-But also glad to improve our documentation and may tweak slightly our UI (user interface).
+If what you are looking for is not in the *user guide* then ask us directly in the [issues](https://github.com/linagora/tmail-flutter/issues) first, we would be glad to help.
+But also glad to improve our documentation and maybe tweak slightly our UI (user interface).

 ### **What plateforms do you (plan to) target?**

 First, we target Android, IOS mobiles.
 We also take care of tablets and large rendering space early on in the development process.

-Then, we plan on introducing a desktop applications.
+Then, we plan on introducing a desktop application.

 This versatility is enabled by the use of the [Flutter framework](https://flutter.dev/).

 ### **What would your roadmap look like?**

 First, we plan to write a simple, multi-plateform JMAP email client.
-This includes reading your mail and mailboxes, managing them, sending emails, searching your emails.
+This includes reading your mails and mailboxes, managing them, sending emails, searching your emails.
 This will likely keep us busy by the end of 2021.

 Then, we have plan for multiple features including: